bcgov/wps/backend/packages/wps-api/load-tests/asa-go/README.md

 - `rate_limit_check` fails if no 429s were observed (Kong rate limiting not working)
 - `upstream_saturation` fails only if p95 latency exceeds 10s (safety net — expect passes unless the service is severely degraded)

-## Security note

-Kong trusts `X-Forwarded-For` from the upstream caller.
-This means a caller who can set that header freely can bypass per-IP rate limiting by spoofing different IPs.
-The saturation scenario demonstrates this.
-Confirm with the team whether this is acceptable given the trust model of the upstream proxy.

-## Adjusting the number of IPs

-20 IPs gives ~2000 req/min headroom through Kong (20 × 100 req/min).
-If the upstream saturates
-before reaching that limit, no change is needed.
-If you want higher throughput, increase the IP range in `setup_ips.sh` and the `ALIAS_IPS` array in `load_test.js` to match.